tomsteg/ngSlides/README.md

 With the angularjs controllers there are control-buttons and -keys provided to cicle throught the slides.
 Also the number of the actual slide and the number of all slides are displayed.

+You can jump to slide number x by adding the following to the url:
+#?slideNo=x